MycroftAI/selene-backend/README.md

 sudo systemctl start market_api.service sudo systemctl enable market_api.service
 ```
+* The marketplace API assumes that the skills it supplies to the web application are in the Postgres database.
 ##Device API
 * The device API uses the same authentication mechanism as the single sign on API.
 The JWT_ACCESS_SECRET,
 JWT_REFRESH_SECRET and SALT environment variables must be the same values as those on the single sign on API.